 There’s a refrigerated glass case in the middle of the dining room at Rule Of Thirds.
 It’s full of sake, and you should order some - if only to have something to toast with when someone stands on the bar asks everyone to say, “Kanpai.”
-This Japanese restaurant in Greenpoint from the people behind Sunday in Brooklyn is a great spot for a fun group meal, and the izakaya food is perfect for sharing.
-Get the Kyoto-style pressed sushi topped with some colorful radishes that make the dish look like a pricey piece of home decor, and finish with the huge, crispy tonkatsu.
+This Japanese restaurant in Greenpoint from the people behind Sunday in Brooklyn is a great spot for a fun group meal, and the izakaya food is nothing sensational, but perfect for sharing.
+Get some yakitori, like a chicken meatball skewer and a lamb skewer, and finish with the huge, crispy tonkatsu.
 The space is enormous with high ceilings and lots of blonde wood, and there’s a big U-shaped bar where you can hang out and drink a cocktail out of a grapefruit.

 More spots in BrooklynSee more